-On the Grade 8 Science test, the items in the clusters require various Depth-of-Knowledge (DOK) levels.
-Because items in a cluster are structured to assess a range of skills and knowledge applications within a performance expectation, items at DOK levels 1, 2, and 3 are all included on the test.
+On the Grade 8 Science test, the items in the clusters require students to use various levels of cognitive complexity.
+Because items in a cluster are structured to assess a range of skills and knowledge applications within a standard, the level of complexity of the items (and therefore the cognitive demand required of students) will vary for individual assessment items.
+In general, the cognitive complexity of the assessment items will be reflective of the complexity called for by the three dimensions of the standard.

-OKLAHOMA SCHOOL TESTING PROGRAM
+OKLAHOMA SCHOOL TESTING PROGRAMTEST BLUEPRINTSCIENCE GRADE 8